Location: Hawkins Parkway & Good Shepherd Way

 Benefit of Project: The project will strengthen the development of the new loop including residential development by producing a safer and faster route to the schools, college, and other parts in the South East quadrant of the county

 Economic Development Act: Project completion will serve as a catalyst for residential development.

 Monies allocated: $320,000

-Funding: Upshur County and TxDOT’s rural transportation funding
+Funding: Upshur County, TxDOT’s rural transportation funding, and NET RMA

 Project: West Spur Feasibility Study